Prekmurje Slovene: Early history

 The Prekmurje Slovene developed from the language of the Carantanian Slavs who settled around Balaton in the 9th century.
 Due to the political and geographical separation from other Slovene dialects (unlike most of the contemporary Slovenia, which was part of the Holy Roman Empire, Prekmurje was under the authority of the Kingdom of Hungary for almost a thousand years), the Prekmurje Slovene acquired many specific features.
 Separated from the cultural development of the remainder of ethnic Slovene territory, the Slovenes in Hungary gradually forged their own specific culture and also their own literary language.

 in the 16th and 17th centuries, a few Slovene Protestant pastors fled from Carniola and Styria to Hungary.
 They brought along the Bible of Jurij Dalmatin, which was used in Felsőszölnök. and Postil of Primož Trubar, which was used in Gornji Petrovci.
 The Hungarian Slovenes found it difficult to understand the language of these books.

 By the 16th century, a theory linking the Hungarian Slovenes to the ancient Vandals became popular.
 Accordingly, Prekmurje Slovene was frequently designated in Hungarian Latin documents as the Vandalian language (Latin: lingua vandalica, Hungarian: Vandál nyelv).

 For a long time, the circumstances of the two-tier development of the Slovene language was ignored in Slovenian linguistics and science.
 The current form of the standard Slovene language only developed in the 19th century.
 Prior to this, the Slovene language norm was twofold: the Central Slovene language (mostly in Carniola) and the Eastern Slovene language (in Styria and Hungary).

 For a brief period, there were also two variants of the Eastern Slovene language: the Prekmurje Slovene and the Eastern Styrian Slovene (in the regions of Ormož, Ljutomer and Lenart of Slovene Hills).

-The literary traditions of the Prekmurje dialect developed during the Protestant Reformation: mostly manuscript hymnals with religious hymns, psalms from the 16th and 17th century, and a contract from 1643.
+The literary traditions of the Prekmurje Slovene developed during the Protestant Reformation: mostly manuscript hymnals with religious hymns, psalms from the 16th and 17th century, and a contract from 1643.
 The standard language emerged at the beginning of the 18th century and developed slowly.
 The standard Prekmurje Slovene followed homogeneous grammatical rules and phonetic characteristics.
 An example of this is the use of the wovels ö or ü and diphthongs in writing.

 Manuscripts were also written in the Eastern Styrian Slovene language.
 Printed books in this language were also published.
 However, there were no homogeneous grammatical or phonologycal forms in this language variant.
 Styrian Slovene authors had thoroughly different ideas about the standard language.
 The Styrian Slovene literary language eventually ceased to exist and was replaced by the Central Slovene language.